 - West Virginia University, Morgantown, West Virginia, United States

-- Doctor of Philosophy, Major in Geology - Quaternary Geology focus
+- Doctor of Philosophy, Major in Geology - Quaternary and Sedimentary Geology foci

 Glacial and Quaternary Geology